roronyc19/frontend-bootcamp/step2-03/exercise/README.md

 4. Play around with the values and use VS Code's intellisense to discover more properties of the `ITheme` type.

-## Customizing one Fabric control instance
+## Customizing one Fluent control instance

 1. Open `exercise/src/components/TodoFooter.tsx`